dmikrot/slack-dnd-5e/README.md

 ## Configuration

-Install the necessary node modules by running `npm install` in both the root directory and `nodejs` directory:
+Install the necessary node modules by running `npm install` in both the root directory and `roller` directory:

     $ npm install
-    $ cd nodejs
+    $ cd roller
     $ npm install

 ## Deployment